Etejerina/a-walk-in-python/day_5.md

 for n in range(count / to):
     print(fibonacci(from, count))
     from += count
-    to += coutn
+    to += count
     # or whatever we need to do...
 ```

-Here we have to loops, and have to keep track of the variables, wich in a complicated context can lead to a large number of mistakes and bugs.
+Here we have to loops, and have to keep track of the variables, which in a complicated context can lead to a large number of mistakes and bugs.

 Best option: